zaproxy/zaproxy-website/site/content/docs/docker/webswing.md

 However it is not possible to launch browsers via ZAP started via Webswing so in order to proxy https based sites you need to start the docker container with a local drive mapped to `/zap/wrk` e.g. using:

-*  `docker run -v $(pwd):/zap/wrk/:rw -u zap -p 8080:8080 -p 8090:8090 -i owasp/zap2docker-stable zap-webswing.sh`
+*  `docker run -v $(pwd):/zap/wrk/:rw -u zap -p 8080:8080 -p 8090:8090 -i ghcr.io/zaproxy/zaproxy:stable zap-webswing.sh`

 When you do this ZAP will create 2 files on your mapped drive:

-* owasp_zap_root_ca.crt - the public ZAP Root CA certificate
+* zap_root_ca.crt - the public ZAP Root CA certificate
-* owasp_zap_root_ca.key - the private ZAP Root CA certificate
+* zap_root_ca.key - the private ZAP Root CA certificate

 You will then need to configure one of your browsers to [proxy via ZAP](/docs/desktop/start/proxies/) and [import the public ZAP Root CA certificate](/docs/desktop/ui/dialogs/options/dynsslcert/#install) so that it is trusted to sign websites.